-This depends on the type of job involved, and whether you seek a temporary visa or a green card.
+Your qualification for a visa or green card depends on the type of job involved.
 Some cases require a U.S. employer, but others allow for self-employment through an agent as long as you prove that someone wants to hire you when you arrive.
-See our pages below for information on temporary visas or green cards for each type of occupation: rider, groom, trainer and others.
+See the links below for information on temporary visas or green cards for each type of occupation: rider, groom, trainer and others.

 Based in Los Angeles and Orange County, California, our immigration attorneys serve clients of all nationalities.

-© 2018 Hill & Piibe, Immigration Attorneys
+© 2019 Hill & Piibe, Immigration Attorneys